 Some days were so bad I would cry day and night.
 I would pick her up from the hospital for one night as that’s all the doctors allowed and it was as if we didn’t exist to my grandma.
 Rocky, our precious dog that is her WORLD made no difference to her.
 She would stay in bed, the blinds down with zero desire to get up.
 It took so much effort to convince to get up, shower and get dressed.
 Once she was dressed, I would find her sitting ON THE FLOOR with her back against the couch and just starring at a point in the wall!
 At moments like this, I didn’t see the end of the tunnel.

 My mom and uncle had pretty much given up.
-My boyfriend and I were away and he said to me over dinner while I was crying “you can’t make someone stay baby, if they don’t want to be in this world there is not much you can do.
+My mom said to me over dinner while I was crying “you can’t make someone stay darling, if they don’t want to be in this world there is not much you can do.
 You have gone above and beyond to help her but maybe it is time you accept the facts.”
-He and my mom were exactly on the same page and although I saw their point I just COULD NOT LET GO!
+Although I saw her point I just COULD NOT LET GO!
 I remember going to sleep that night and messaging one of my best friends to ask “am I being selfish for trying to keep my grandma around as much as possible even though she is hurting and doesn’t want to live?!”
 And she told me “NO babe!
 You are not selfish.
 This is normal.
 You are the strongest person I know and you should hold onto her and just be there for her.”
 This meant so much to me.

 Once I returned from this trip and went to the hospital to see her, I saw no improvement and it made me question the treatment.
 At this point she was there already for at least two weeks and it seemed like it wasn’t working.
 I reached out to my followers on INSTAGRAM through instastory & I am so thankful I did.
 I got 100s of messages that day with people sharing their own ECT stories and others who just gave me WORDS OF ENCOURAGEMENT.
 THIS KEPT ME GOING.
 I CANNOT THANK YOU ALL FOR BEING THERE FOR ME WHEN I WAS AT MY LOWEST POINT AND ON THE VERGE OF GIVING UP.